victorialovefranklin/SEGDAMSBD566/DATA_OVERVIEW.md

 ## Real Data Sources Used in Analysis

-This analysis uses **three real California datasets** to assess climate risk and environmental justice burden across 58 counties.
+This analysis uses **three California datasets** to assess climate risk and environmental justice burden across 58 counties.

 ---